 Minimum Credits: 1 Maximum Credits: 1 Laboratory exercises illustrating the anatomy and physiology of the human.
+Academic Career: Undergraduate Course Component: Credit Laboratory Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: 0213 or CREQ: 0213

 BIOSC 0350 - GENETICS

 Minimum Credits: 3 Maximum Credits: 3 This course is designed to examine the gene in the following dimensions: the gene as a unit of transmission, a unit of function, and a unit of mutation.
 In addition, the distribution and activity of genes in populations will be considered in the context of current theories of evolution.
 Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: BIOSC 0160 and CHEM 0120; CREQ BIOSC 0351